Uzyn

 The largest industrial organisations within Uzyn are sugar plant (7% of Ukraine's sugar production), as well as a tinning factory.
 There is also Uzyn (air base) of the Ukrainian Air Forces.

 History

-Uzyn was first mentioned in the year 1590 under the name Uzenytsia, and later as Tenberschyna.
+Uzyn was first mentioned in the year 1590 under the name Uzenytsia, and later as Tenbershchyna.
 Since the end of the 18th century, the city carries its current name.
-From 1923 to 1930, the city served as the raion centre of the Bilotserkivskyi Okrug.
+From 1923 to 1930, the city served as the raion centre of the Bila Tserkva Okrug.
 In 1956, Uzyn received the status of an urban-type settlement, and in 1971, the status of a city.

 Demographics

 The population of Uzyn is currently 11,935 (as of 2021):